telefonicaid/iotagent-node-lib/doc/api.md

 ## Measurement persistence options

-There are 3 different options to configure how the IoTAgent stores the measures received from the devices, depending on the following parameters:
+There are 2 different options to configure how the IoTAgent stores the measures received from the devices, depending on the following parameters:

 -   `autoprovision`: If the device is not provisioned, the IoTAgent will create a new device and entity for it.
 -   `explicitAttrs`: If the measure element (object_id) is not defined in the mappings of the device or config group provision, the measure is stored in the Context Broker by adding a new attribute to the entity with the same name of the undefined measure element.
--   `appendMode`: It configures the request to the Context Broker to update the entity every time a new measure arrives.
-    It have implications depending if the entity is already created or not in the Context Broker.

 ### Autoprovision configuration (autoprovision)